-- The spectral characteristics of the instrument, - The value used for seawater emissivity, - Any calibration coefficients, including those for on-board thermometers, - The SST algorithm, - A description of the radiometer mounting arrangements and the geometric configuration of the radiometer with all measurement angles accurately documented, - The steps taken to ensure that measurements are free of ship effects (bow wave, radiative emission from the ship superstructure, emissions from ship exhaust plumes), - On-board instrument software used (version, release date), - Data post-processing software (version, release date), - Any other aspect considered relevant to better understanding the quality of the measurements obtained.
+- The key values used to derive the emissivity, such as: pitch and roll, incidence angle, sea surface salinity, wind speed and direction or sea state and relative angle between incidence and wind. - Instrument viewing geometry with respect to the Sun. - The processing steps applied to correct V and H pol observations for effects from the Ship attitude, pitch and roll, affecting incidence angle, look angle with respect to North (relative to wind direction and Sun). - The uncertainty model used. - Any calibration coefficients, including those for on-board thermometers - The SST algorithm. - A description of the radiometer mounting arrangements and the geometric configuration of the radiometer with all measurement angles accurately documented. - The steps taken to ensure that measurements are free of ship effects (bow wave, radiative emission from the ship superstructure, emissions from ship exhaust plumes). - On-board instrument software used (version, release date). - Data post-processing software (version, release date). - Any other aspect considered relevant to better understanding the quality of the measurements obtained.
 Make the documentation publicly available and reference it in the data products.